YSM Branding: Graphic Design & Templates

 Visual Identity

 In October 2008, Yale University introduced a new logo for use on letterhead and business cards, in official Yale publications and websites, and in other instances where it is appropriate to communicate a strong connection to the university.
-The logo is the word “Yale” set in a modified version of the Yale typeface, as shown below:
+The logo is the word “Yale” set in a modified version of the Yale typeface, as shown.

 The medical school has a common interest in reinforcing Yale’s reputation for institutional excellence, to which all parts of the university contribute and from which we all benefit.
 We have a shared investment in looking “like Yale.”

+All information about logos and shields can be accessed at the Wordmark, Shield, Logos & Graphic Identities for YSM guideline.
 For Yale Medicine branding guidelines, visit the Yale Medicine Clinical Care Resources.

 Download the YSM Shield & Wordmarks

 Download the YSM wordmark and shield as print or web appropriate files below.
-Requests for other file formats or colors may be directed to Jennifer Stockwell, graphic designer, Yale School of Medicine, at jennifer.stockwell@yale.edu.
-Review the policy for use of the YSM shield here.
+Requests for other file formats or colors may be directed to the Office of Communication’s Multimedia Team at ysm.multimedia@yale.edu.

 JPEG Files: